-What is a Line of Best Fit.
+What is a line of best fit?

-- It must follow the pattern (for example, bottom left to top right for a positive correlation)
+It must follow the pattern, for example, bottom left to top right for a positive correlation.

-- It does not have to go through the zero.
+It does not have to go through the zero.

 What is a line of best fit for?

-We already know that scatter graphs show the connection between two variables, a line of best fit allows us to make predictions based on this connection.
+We already know that scatter graphs show the connection between two variables; a line of best fit allows us to make predictions based on this connection.

-- Draw a line of best fit.
+Draw a line of best fit.

-This is very similar to the previous question but this time we start from the weight axis, go across to the line of best fit and then read down to height.
+This is very similar to the previous question but this time we start from the weight axis, go across to the line of best fit and then read down to the height.
 We can say she is about 147 cm tall.

-It’s absolutely vital to remember that as you are reading off a graph, you will always get a bit of a margin for your answers.
+As you are reading off a graph, you will always get a bit of a margin for your answers.